 A high school picture of George McGrew of Chanute, KS.
 He would leave the Midwest during the mid-1930s to make his transformation into eden ahbez.

-He claimed at one time to have lived in New York City during the late 1930s.
-Some have speculated that it was during this time that ahbez came in contact with the Yiddish theatre popular in New York City during the ’30s, based around plays by composer Herman Yablokoff.
-Papirosn was one of Yablokoff’s more popular stage projects from that period and featured a song titled “Sveig Mein Hartz” (“Be Still My Heart”), which in 1948, when ahbez’s “Nature Boy” was a smash hit, lawyer’s representing Yablokoff sued ahbez for stealing the melody and lyrics from.
-Yablokoff wrote about the lawsuit with a full chapter in his 1981 autobiography, Der Payatz (Bartleby Press), which states that he settled out of court for $25,000, but not before the two had a phone conversation where, according to Yablokoff, ahbez pleaded his case for not having ripped off “Sveig Mein Hartz” in any form whatsoever.
-(In fact, ahbez told the press that he heard the melody in the solitude of a cave, a notion he reiterated throughout his life.)
+He claimed at one time to have lived in New York City again during the late 1930s.
+Some have speculated that it was during this time that ahbez came in contact with the Yiddish theatre popular in New York City during the period, based around plays by composer Herman Yablokoff.
+Papirosn was one of Yablokoff’s more popular stage projects from 1935 and featured a song titled “Sveig Mein Hartz” (“Be Still My Heart”), which, when “Nature Boy” was a smash hit in ’48, lawyer’s representing Yablokoff sued ahbez for stealing the melody and lyrics from.
+Yablokoff wrote about the lawsuit with a full chapter in his 1981 autobiography, Der Payatz (Bartleby Press), claiming that he settled out of court for $25,000, though not before the two had a phone conversation where, according to Yablokoff, ahbez pleaded his case for not having ripped off “Sveig Mein Hartz” in any form whatsoever.
+(In fact, ahbez told the press that he’d heard the melody in the solitude of a cave, a notion he reiterated throughout his life.)

 The sheet music to “Schweig Mein Hartz,” which Yablokoff claimed ahbez stole the lyrics and melody from to create “Nature Boy.”

-What is certain is that ahbez arrived in Los Angeles in 1941, and began playing piano at the Eutropheon, the Richter’s health food store on Laurel Canyon Boulevard (which counted movie star Gloria Swanson among its regulars).
-John Richter gave lectures throughout the Greater Los Angeles area during the 1940s, and some of the employees at the Eutropheon were young Americans who had adopted Richter’s transcendentalist philosophy, wearing long hair and beards, eating only raw fruits and vegetables.
+What is certain is that ahbez arrived in Los Angeles in 1941 and began playing piano at the Eutropheon, the Richter’s health food store on Laurel Canyon Boulevard, which counted movie star Gloria Swanson among its regulars.
+John Richter gave lectures throughout the Greater Los Angeles area during the 1940s and some of the employees at the Eutropheon were young Americans who’d adopted his transcendentalist philosophy, wearing long hair and beards, eating only raw fruits and vegetables.
 These were soon dubbed “The California Nature Boys.”
 Some of the familiar names include Bob Wallace, Emile Zimmerman, Gypsy Boots, Buddy Rose and ahbez.
 In On the Road, Jack Kerouac wrote that he saw “an occasional Nature Boy saint in beard and sandals” while he was passing through L.A. in 1947.

 With his Nature Boy pals, ahbez slept outdoors in Topanga Canyon and the desert caves of Tahquitz Canyon, near Palm Springs.
 It was in Tahquitz that ahbez first encountered his mentor, William Pester, a German immigrant who taught radical philosophies of the day, including nudism and natural medicine.
 It is likely that ahbez also discovered Eastern philosophy and mysticism during this period, adopting the name “eden ahbez” and choosing to spell his name with lower-case letters, claiming only nature and divinity worthy of capitalization.
 His name change was approved by the New York State court on November 17, 1943 and approved by the Commissioner of Health on March 8, 1951.